cunterrainer/traceroute/README.md

     - [ ] IPv4
     - [ ] IPv6

-Windows `IPv4` is almost done.
-Current implementation status: It's a ping just without the ability to trace the package.
-`IPv6` for windows and linux will be implemented in the near future.

 # Build

 This project uses premake as it's build system.
 The premake5 binaries for windows and linux are already provided.